Devlet Bahçeli: People's Alliance

 In the 2019 local elections, the MHP again entered the elections under the umbrella of the People's Alliance.
 The party did not nominate candidates for the İstanbul, Ankara and İzmir mayoralties and supported the candidates nominated by the AKP, while the AKP did not nominate a candidate for mayor in Adana, Mersin, Manisa, Kırklareli and Osmaniye.
 The MHP won the mayorships of Amasya, Kastamonu, Kütahya, Çankırı, Erzincan, Bayburt, Bartın and Karabük provinces.
 Bahçeli has been re-elected as the MHP chairman in the congresses held in 2018 and 2021.

 From 2–7 June 2023, due to being the oldest member, Bahçeli became the temporary speaker of the 28th Grand National Assembly.

 Speeches

-Bahçeli's certain speeches and certain gaffes are close to Bushisms and Chernomyrdinka.
-On one occasion, a speech he made during the 2009 local elections campaign, which coincided with the 40th anniversary of the MHP, became a meme:
+Bahçeli's gaffes during his speeches and malapoprisms are well-known in Turkish politics, and comparable to Bushisms and Chernomyrdinka.
+His pronunciation of the word "biscuit" once went viral.
+On another occasion, a speech he made during the 2009 local elections campaign, which coincided with the 40th anniversary of the MHP, became a meme:

 When writing 2009, there are two zeros.
 The zero next to 9 is on the left, you erase it.
 Is there a 9 left?
 There is a zero next to 2.
 You erase it, too.
 Is there a 2 left?
 Add them together.
 What will it make?
 It makes 11.
 You erase both of two zeroes in 2009, what is there left?
 29 is left.
 Add 11 and 29!
 It makes 40, and the 40th anniversary of the Nationalist Movement Party!